Sushree Dibyadarshini

-Sushree Dibyadarshini Pradhan (born 8 September 1997) is an Indian cricketer who plays for Odisha and Velocity.
+Sushree Dibyadarshini Pradhan (born 8 September 1997) is an Indian cricketer who plays for Odisha.
 She is a right-arm off break bowler and lower-order batter.
-She captained the India Green team in the Under-23 Women's Challenger Trophy in which the India Green team reached the final match of the tournament.
+She captained the India Green team in the Under-23 Women's Challenger Trophy, where her team reached the final of the tournament.

 In 2019, she was selected to play for Velocity in the Women's T20 Challenge.
-She also captains Odisha Women's U23 team in domestic Indian cricket competitions.
+She also captains Odisha Women's U-23 team in domestic Indian cricket competitions.
 She represented India in ACC Women' Emerging Teams Asia Cup 2019, where she was the highest wicket taker for India.

-Early life
+Personal life

-Sushree Dibyadarshini Pradhan was born on 8 October 1997 in Dhenkenal, Odisha.
+Sushree Dibyadarshini was born in Dhenkanal, Odisha.
 When she was seven years old, she started playing cricket for fun in her residential colony.
 When she turned 15, she began training under club coach Khirod Behera who continues to coach her as of 2021.
 Pradhan started representing her home state Odisha in group zonal tournaments.

-Apart from cricket, watching popular cinema and acting is her favorite hobby.
-She even acted in a cricket based Tamil film titled 'Kanaa'.
+Apart from cricket, watching popular cinema and acting are her favorite hobbies.
+She made her acting debut in the Tamil-language sports drama film titled Kanaa, which centers around cricket.